domphan/SimpleSlackBot/DesignDoc.md

 This is how my bot will communicate to Slack in response to user commands asking for the weather.
 It allows us to push data in as opposed to initiating a request after a specific event.
 It allows the bot to get real-time data without having to allocate resources to make a request for data every second.

 ## Architecture
-The main objective of the architecture is to create a slack bot that can handle real-life scaling issues like many users using it at once.
+The __main objective__ of the architecture is to create a slack bot that can __handle real-life scaling issues__ like many users using it at once.
 Perhaps maybe even servicing multiple Slack workspaces.

 It's easier to scale a webhook handler compared to a websocket handler because I wouldn't have to handle multiple connections from multiple channels.

 Since webhooks are meant to be responded to with a 200 OK quickly, the bot will respond with that, then add the task to a queue.
-I'm going to use RedisSMQ as the message queue and my server will consume the event and handle it.
+I'm going to use __RedisSMQ as the message queue__ and my server will consume the event and handle it.

+__Why Express?__ The main reason: I'm most familiar using it for developing APIs.
+Upon doing more research on other options like Flask and Django, the value that Express has __handling asynchronous events__ became very apparent because Flask can only handle one request as a time without other depedencies for asynchronous request handling, like asyncio.

+## Command
+@weatherbot [command, city, country]